dutzi/dutzi.github.io/content/blog/optimizing-our-build-time/index.md

 module.exports = smp.wrap(webpackConfig)
 ```

-We wrap the Webpack config file with SMP (which we enable through an environment variable), later we pass that config object to Webpack, which will now print a nice report specifying each loader's processing time per each build.
+We wrap the Webpack config file with SMP (which we enable through an environment variable), later we pass that config object to Webpack, which will then print a nice report specifying each loader's processing time per each build.
 This way we win in two frontiers, one is that we get immediate feedback to our optimization attempts and the other is that we instantly get a full report of how long each loader (or actually "chain of loaders") took:

 <div class="imageWrapper" style="width: 467px">